 Lunch was laid out as a buffet to which guests helped themselves.
-We enjoyed pasta with meatballs in a rich tomato sauce and a fresh salad on the side.
-For pudding we were served a rich chocolate-and-orange mousse.
+We enjoyed pasta with meatballs in a rich tomato sauce and a salad on the side.
+For pudding we were served a refreshing fruit salad.

 Dinner was probably the best of our three meals.
-The starter of corn chowder was very good and served with fresh bread.
-Then the main course of beef stir-fry was delicious, full of flavour and with very tender beef, served with rice, beans and carrots.
+The starter of corn chowder was very tasty and served with fresh bread.
+The main course, a beef stir-fry,was delicious, full of flavour.
+This came with rice, beans and carrots.
 The meal was rounded off with a smooth crème caramel.

 Dining style: Group Meals

 Drinks included: Most drinks are included, apart from champagne and specially imported wines and spirits.